splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-googlevoice-integration.rst

    google3

-If you don’t have a number already, get one by selecting the *Get a Voice number* link.
+If you don't have a number already, get one by selecting the *Get a Voice number* link.

 .. figure:: images/2-Google2.png